Blog / Refund abuse, Promo abuse

 • Look at behavior: Monitor how many returns customers make over a period of time.
 If a customer returns more than they keep or returns items too quickly, you might have a serial returner on your hands.
 If they take too long to make a return, it could indicate free-renting.

-• Educate opportunistic customers: Most returns abusers can be reformed!
+• Nudge opportunistic customers: Most returns abusers can be reformed!
 Education and warnings should be enough to discourage opportunistic behavior.
 Sending badly behaved customers an email lets them know that you’re onto them.
 Knowing they’ve been spotted will often be enough to put them in check.

 • Stop making it easy: You want to give customers the most seamless experience possible but that shouldn’t be to the detriment of your bottom line.
 Adding friction to flagged customers or suspected fraudsters could make all the difference.
 This could simply be making it harder to request returns.